kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 Alpha intentionally does not let claims control whether they may establish a new lock on a clean device.
-Any compatible claim can set the initial lock, and the scheduler then packs subsequent compatible claims onto that device.
+Any compatible claim can set the initial lock, and subsequent compatible claims can then reuse that locked device.

 A future enhancement could add an explicit **SharingStrategy** on the claim side to control lock-setting behavior.
 Two candidate strategies are: